prisonbookscollective/prisonbookscollective.github.io/support-us.md

 	</div>
 	<div class="content">
 		<h2>Volunteer during workdays.</h2>
-		<p>Because we work in a relatively small space, we are currently pausing guest volunteer visits as we weather the pandemic.
+		<p>Because we work in a relatively small space, we are waiting to allow guest volunteer visits until North Carolina raises quarantine restrictions.
 We will post updates to our <a href="{{ site.facebook_link }}">Facebook page</a> about our volunteer policy as North Carolina moves into new quarantine phases.
 A core group of PBC volunteers, however, is continuing to meet each week to fulfill book requests. </p>
 	</div>
 </div>